Turkey–United States relations: Syria (Civil War, territorial integrity, safe zone, Rat Line, YPG)

 Between 2011 and 2012, Turkey absorbed 120,000 Syrian refugees, 90,000 of whom are in camps.
-In September 2012, Turkey asked from US to establish "safe zones" with Turkey in northern Syria to accommodate refugees and reduce the number of civilian casualties.
+In September 2012, Turkey asked the US to establish "safe zones" with Turkey in northern Syria to accommodate refugees and reduce the number of civilian casualties.

-Gen. Philip Breedlove to United States Senate Committee on Armed Services said Syria was weaponizing migration.
-In 2015, U.S. senators called for humanitarian safe zones in Syria, Obama administration declined.
+Gen. Philip Breedlove to the United States Senate Committee on Armed Services said Syria was weaponizing migration.
+In 2015, U.S. senators called for humanitarian safe zones in Syria; the Obama administration declined.
 In 2016, during the European migrant crisis, Merkel asked the same question.
 Obama said Syrian safe zones won't work.

 If we set up a no-fly zone or safe zones on the ground, we were buying a costly, dangerous, lengthy, and uncertain military commitment on top of Afghanistan and Iraq that put significant numbers of U.S. forces in harm's way.
 Could we have protected civilians in safe zones?
 Yes, had we deployed thousands of U.S. troops to take and hold the ground and committed roughly 100 planes to provide air coverage.